jronallo/iiif-image-server-node/readme.md

 Once everything is installed you can visit: <http://localhost:8088/viewer/trumpler14>

 If you use the "public" image cache one trick you can use is to make the public directory a symlink to where your cache lives to allow it to be persistent across deploys.

+## Deployment

+Here is basically how I am deploying this project in case it is useful for anyone else.
+The ansible directory contains roles which should help give you some direction on how to automate deployment of the application.
+This is not a full recipe though since the code needs to be pushed to the remote server.
+I like to do this with Capistrano.

+1. Get a server set up with Passenger and Nginx.
+This is basically done with the steps in ansible/roles/passenger-nginx-install
+2. Deploy the app with Capistrano and note the path of the deploy.
+3. Install the other dependencies that the image server depends on using the image-server role.
+4. Configure Passenger and Nginx using the passenger-nginx-config role.

+TODO: Adjust the ansible roles for proven actual production deploy.

 ## Logging